teepee-studios/avalon-sync/README.md

 ## Warning: DO NOT USE IN PRODUCTION

-The Avalon Sync utils are still in heavy development and have not been fully tested.
+The Avalon Sync utils are still in development and while tested, I believe they are flawed in their current implementation.

 Avalon Sync uses Gazu to sync Zou to Avalon via the Kitsu API.
-Some important notes are:
+Some important notes are and limitation:

 * Syncing is only **one** direction, Zou/Kitsu -> to Avalon.
-* Only new things are **Added** to Avalon and **Update** existing things in Avalon.
+* Only new things are **Added** to Avalon and existing things **Updated** in Avalon.
 * **Delete** events are *ignored*, nothing is deleted from Avalon (except for Tasks, due to the way they're stored in Avalon).
 * While added things *should* be done in Kitsu/Zou and then synced to Avalon, it's